clydemcqueen/ardusub_log_tools/README.md

 Read MAVLink PARAM_VALUE messages from a tlog file (telemetry log) and use these to reconstruct the parameter state of a vehicle.

+### tlog_scan.py

+Read MAVLink messages from a tlog file (telemetry log) and report on any pymavlink crashes.

 ## Timestamps

 For a QGC-generated tlog file, `msg._timestamp` is the UNIX system time when the message was logged, to the nearest ms.